Frequently Asked Questions for the SLA Girls Program

 6. Lacrosse is expensive.
 Does SLA offer scholarships?

 - Our mission is to make the sport accessible to all Stafford County Youth.
-Please contact the commissioners at firstname.lastname@example.org if you have a desire to participate but lack the resources.
+Please complete the SLA Financial Aid Request Form and contact the commissioners at firstname.lastname@example.org if you have a desire to participate but lack the resources.

 7. I live in Spotsylvania County.
 Can my daughter play for SLA?